 This post is also available in: Svenska

-Do not plan any long trips before the baby is born
+Do not plan any long trips before your baby is born,

-A wise idea is to hold off on planning trips until the baby is born and until you as parents have settled into parenthood.
+A good idea is to wait until the baby is born, and you have settled into parenthood to plan any long trips.
 You simply do not know how you will feel, how your partner will feel, and how your baby will feel.
 A new family, or a family with a new member, needs time to see how they can cope with life together.
-During this time, it is good to be close to home and close to safe medical care.
+During this time, be close to home, and close to safe medical care.

-If you have family in other countries, ask them to visit
+If you have family in other countries – invite them to visit

-It takes such different lengths of time before a new family has found stability and routines in everyday life.
+The time it takes for a new family to find stability and routines in everyday life, varies dramamtically.
 For some, it takes a couple of weeks.
 For others, it takes two to three years.
 For many, maybe two to three months.
-When you feel that everyday life is rolling on and the feeding and sleeping routines are working reasonably well, you can start planning your trip.
-At this stage, there are some things to keep in mind when traveling abroad with infants.
+When you feel that everyday life is rolling on with the feeding and sleeping routines working reasonably well, you can start planning your trip.
+Then, there are some things to keep in mind when traveling abroad with infants.

-Young, unvaccinated children are particularly susceptible to infections.
-Measles epidemics are raging in many parts of Europe.
-Additionally, the measles vaccine is only given to children at the age of 18 months at children’s medical centers.
-So, if you are traveling to a country at risk of measles, your child should receive an extra dose of the vaccine before the trip.
+Small, unvaccinated children are particularly susceptible to infections.
+Measles epidemics are raging in many parts of Europe and the measles vaccination is only given to children at the age of 18 months at children’s medical centres.
+If you are traveling to a country at risk of measles, your child should receive an extra dose of the vaccine before the trip.
 Before the age of 6 months, the vaccine has a very uncertain effect.

-Whooping cough can be fatal for children under 2-3 months, even with modern hospital care.
+Whooping cough can be fatal, even with modern hospital care for children under 2-3 months.
 The first dose of vaccine which protects children from whooping cough is at three months of age, and the second dose at 5 months.
-You can be given an earlier vaccination regime with vaccine doses at 6, 10 and 14 weeks before the planned trip abroad.
+You can give an earlier vaccination program with vaccine dose at 6, 10 and 14 weeks before the planned trip abroad.

 RS virus on the plane

-Common cold viruses, such as RS viruses etc., as well as the flu, can be transmitted more easily inside a plane than when you are at home.
-I think you should think twice before flying with a child under the age of three months during the RS virus season.
+Common cold viruses, such as RS viruses and others, as well as the flu, can very well be transmitted more easily in a plane than when you are at home.
+Think twice before flying with a child under the age of three months during the RS virus season.

 Malaria – fatal for young children